-Once the settings dialog is displayed, select the Appearance option in the left-hand panel and then change the setting of the Theme menu before clicking on the Apply button.
+Once the settings dialog is displayed, select the Appearance & Behavior option followed by Appearance in the left-hand panel and then change the setting of the Theme menu before clicking on the Apply button.
 The themes available will depend on the platform but usually include options such as Light, IntelliJ, Windows, High Contrast and Darcula.
-Figure 6-9 shows an example of the main window with the Darcula theme selected:
+Figure 6-10 shows an example of the main window with the Darcula theme selected: